wp-plugins/easy-media-gallery/readme.txt

 > * [DEMO 6](http://ghozylab.com/sample-4)

 = Full media support =
-<p>Easy Media Gallery satisfy all your needs letting you create different types of portfolio.
+<p>Easy Media Gallery satisfy all your needs letting you create different types of portfolio or gallery.
 Each item can be:</p>

 * An image
 * Grid Gallery (<em>[Pro Version](http://ghozylab.com/new-feature-sample-1/)</em>)